PabloMGarcia/Python-projects/README.md

-# Automatic plot
+# Pyhton project
-this project allows to read a CSV file and plot the content automatically in order to avoid repetitive tasks and analysis every day.
+this project includes the different python organized in different branches.